Find out more about how health and social care is changing in Thurrock.

 - Developing a blueprint for new services with Thurrock residents including addressing root cause of bad health, improving social and mental wellbeing, managing long term health issues and bringing the hospital into the community;

-- Establishing four health and wellbeing centres at Purfleet, Tilbury, Corringham and Grays.
+- Establishing four Integrated Medical Centres Purfleet, Tilbury, Corringham and Grays.

 Download our handy leaflet for a summary of the timescale for change.

 For Thurrock in Thurrock newsletter

 We want to make sure that we keep you up-to-date with all the latest news on our plans for the area.
 To that end, we have launched a quarterly newsletter packed full of useful information.
 Download the previous issues below: